Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_hang_analysis.md

 3. Using event APIs to analyze data activities for AI Engine input and output in hardware flows.

-4. Using `xbutil2` to report AI Engine and AI Engine shim status.
+4. Using `xbutil` to report AI Engine and AI Engine shim status.

 5. Using the `devmem` Linux command to probe AI Engine registers.